Heroku and Salesforce: All You Need to Know in 2022

 Some functionalities are not supported by Salesforce, such as connections with FTP servers, sending and receiving big (more than 12MB) documents with Apex, time-tracking, and custom branded web forms, so require an external app to do so.
 This app can be custom-built on Heroku by either your developers or those at MagicFuse and connected to Salesforce with an API.

-As Salesforce development company, we built countless apps using Heroku, and so we're familiar with the different possibilities and add-ons available to your business.
+We built countless apps using Heroku, and so we're familiar with the different possibilities and add-ons available to your business.

 For detailed advice on how to get your business set up on Heroku, how to integrate Heroku with your Salesforce ecosystem, and how to begin creating those apps that will revolutionise the way Salesforce works for you, contact us here.